zhenhuaw-me/tflite2onnx/README.md

 ## Highlights

-Planning `v0.3.1` release by the end of this year.
-Open PR if you have ops to get in please :)

 It's significant to understand the use cases of `tflite2onnx`, which helps us to decide how to shape `tflite2onnx` - what features we take as first priority for example.
 **Please help to provide some input in [this issue](https://github.com/jackwish/tflite2onnx/issues/32)**